-Who are the Rohingya Muslims?
+Who are the Rohingya?

-They are an ethnic Muslim group who have lived for centuries in the majority Buddhist Myanmar.
-Currently, there are about 1.1 million Rohingya Muslims who live in the Southeast Asian country.
+The Rohingya are an ethnic group, the majority of whom are Muslim, who have lived for centuries in the majority Buddhist Myanmar.
+Currently, there are about 1.1 million Rohingya in the Southeast Asian country.

-The Rohingya speak Rohingya or Ruaingga, a dialect that is distinct to others spoken in Rakhine State and throughout Myanmar.
+The Rohingya speak Rohingya or Ruaingga, a dialect that is distinct to others spoken throughout Myanmar.
 They are not considered one of the country's 135 official ethnic groups and have been denied citizenship in Myanmar since 1982, which has effectively rendered them stateless.

 Nearly all of the Rohingya in Myanmar live in the western coastal state of Rakhine and are not allowed to leave without government permission.
-It is one the poorest states in the country with ghetto-like camps and a lack of basic services and opportunities.
+It is one the poorest states in the country, with ghetto-like camps and a lack of basic services and opportunities.

 Due to ongoing violence and persecution, hundreds of thousands of Rohingya have fled to neighbouring countries either by land or boat over the course of many decades.